jasonm23/onlisp-markdown/onlisp.md

 T
 ```

-Beneath the surface, defun is setting the symbol-function of its ﬁrst argu-
+Beneath the surface, defun is setting the symbol-function of its ﬁrst argument
-ment to a function constructed from the remaining arguments.
+to a function constructed from the remaining arguments.
 The following two
 expressions do approximately the same thing:

 ```